The jury duty scam that nearly tricked a law professor

 “I think it's stupid to target somebody who's familiar with the criminal justice system and knows that you don't go to CVS and put money on a card if you have to pay a fine in court,” Steinzor said.

-A co-worker then called the Sheriff's Office who told her it was a scam.
+A co-worker then called the Sheriff's Office who told her it was a trick.

 Steinzor didn't pay but there are many potential victims.
 The scheme stretches into areas around the state.

 Harford, Howard, Cecil, and Frederick counties have all reported similar scams recently.
-In Frederick, the caller gives the name of a police officer who is actively on the force.
-They convince the person to stay on the phone, they don't have an accent, they give real addresses, and they threaten the person with arrest.
+In Frederick County the caller gave the name of a police officer who is actively on the force.
+They convinced a victim to stay on the phone.
+The scammer didn't have an accent, they provided real addresses, and they threatened the victim with arrest.

 “I think the threat that they're going to come and get you is very disconcerting.
 I mean, I will tell you, I made it all the way to my car,” said Steinzor.

-The Baltimore County Sheriff said the scammer was after the code on the MoneyPak.
+The Baltimore County Sheriff said the fraudsster was after the code on the MoneyPak.
 He would've asked for the code and never appeared at the courthouse.

-They also said the scammer may be from another country.
-When they went to investigate, the number Steinzor provided was disconnected.
+They also said the person in question may be from another country.
+When police went to investigate, the number Steinzor provided was disconnected.

-Most law enforcement agencies are trying to publicize this scam so more people know not to fall for it.
-And if you do get one of these calls and you're not sure, they say to hang up and call the agency's official number on their website to verify.
+If you get one of these calls and you're not sure, police advise you to hang up and call the agency's official number on their website to verify.

 You could be fined or face jail time for failing to appear for jury service, however, courts do not call people to notify them about a bench warrant, nor do they instruct them to bring a “bond voucher” with them to the court.